I had an unexpected epiphany recently: I realized that I needed to forgive myself.

-It’s one of those seemingly simple Sunday School concepts that comes back to bite you when you’re an adult.
+It’s one of those deceptively simple Sunday School concepts that comes back to bite you when you’re an adult.

 You can’t let go of offense unless you are aware that you are offended.